Rethinking Invasive Species Management in Florida

 In fact, most of our food is non-native.

 But an invasive species is a different story.
-According to the federal government, a species becomes invasive when it meets two criteria:
+According to the federal government , a species becomes invasive when it meets two criteria:

-- It’s not native to the ecosystem
+1. It is not native to the ecosystem.

 That last part is key.